 If your dog is stung by a scorpion, it’s unlikely to kill him, but it will definitely ruin his day!
 I didn’t know how to properly care for our dogs if they were stung by a scorpion, so I was grateful when Emily Buchanan offered to share her experience in a guest post.

-Emily lives in the UK, and her dog was stung by a scorpion on a trip to Spain … but this situation could have easily happened in the United States.
-If you believe scorpions are only a concern in the desert southwest, they can actually be found in 29 states!
+Emily lives in the UK, and her dog was stung by a scorpion on a trip to Spain.
+But this situation could have easily happened in the United States.
+Think you only need to worry about running into scorpions in the desert southwest?
+They can actually be found in 29 states!

-Plus, it means we can take our two Labradors, Ash and Logan, wherever we go.
-And this year we did just that – on a trip to Alicante, Spain.
+Plus, it means our two Labradors, Ash and Logan, can go too.
+And this year we did just that!
+Took the kids and dogs on a camping trip to Alicante, Spain.